ethereum/ethereum-org-website/src/content/defi/index.md

 #### Lending {#lending}

-You can earn interest on your crypto by lending it.
+You can earn interest on your crypto by lending it and see your funds grow in real time.
+Right now interest rates are much higher than what you're likely to get at your local bank, if you're lucky enough to be able to access one.
 Here's an example:

-- You lend your 100 Dai, a stablecoin, to a product like Aave
+- You lend your 100 Dai, a [stablecoin](/stablecoins/), to a product like Aave.
 - You receive 100 Aave Dai (aDai) which is a token that represents your loaned Dai.
 - Your aDai will increase based on the interest rates and you can see it grow in real-time in your wallet.
 Dependent on the APR, your wallet balance will read something like 100.1234 after a few days or even hours!
 - You can withdraw an amount of regular Dai that's equal to your aDai balance at any time.